stgisi414/Learntube/bugs.md

 Problem: The "Next Segment" button is not functioning properly.
 When clicked, it doesn't advance to the next segment as expected.
 Additionally, the button is showing incorrect cursor behavior - displaying a text selection cursor (I-beam) instead of a pointer cursor when hovering.

-Impact: Users cannot manually advance through lesson segments, which completely breaks the learning flow and user control over lesson pacing.

-Root Cause: The button click event handler may not be properly attached, or there could be CSS issues causing the wrong cursor to display.
-The button may also be disabled when it should be enabled, or there could be event propagation issues preventing the click from being processed.

 PREVIOUSLY ATTEMPTED FIX: Enhanced the Next Segment button click handler with proper event prevention and debugging.
 Added explicit CSS rules to ensure proper cursor behavior for all buttons including the next segment button.
 Added user-select: none to prevent text selection behavior on buttons.

+NEWLY ATTEMPTED FIX: Corrected the logic in `handleVideoEnd` to explicitly enable the `nextSegmentButton`.
+This ensures that after a video finishes, fails, or is skipped, the user can always proceed.
+The `processNextSegment` function was also updated to manage the button's state more reliably.

 CURRENT STATUS: Despite the attempted fixes, the Next Segment button is still not working properly during testing.
 The button remains frozen and unresponsive.

-Bug 8: Skip Video Button Causes Video Error ⚠️ NEW BUG This is a new critical UI bug affecting video playback controls.
+Bug 8: Skip Video Button Causes Video Error ⚠️ INCOMPLETE This is a new critical UI bug affecting video playback controls.

 Problem: When the "Skip Video" button is clicked, instead of smoothly transitioning to the next segment, it causes a video error to display on the canvas showing "Video Error" message.